riodel27/tic-tac-toe/readme.md

 # ❌ TIC TAC TOE ⭕ Web-App & API 🛡️

-Welcome to My Project Tic Tac Toe!
+Welcome to the Tic Tac Toe project!
 This repository consists of two submodules: `web-app` and `api`.
 The submodules are separate repositories that are included within this project.

+## Deployed Web App

+Test the web application by accessing the following link: [Tic Tac Toe Web App](https://web-app-tictactoe.vercel.app/)

+## Repository Structure

+- `web-app-tictactoe`: This submodule contains the frontend web application built with Next.js.
+- `api-tictactoe`: This submodule contains the backend API built with Express.js.

+## Application Deployment

+- The `web-app-tictactoe` submodule is deployed using Vercel.
+- The `api-tictactoe` submodule is deployed to a Google Compute Engine instance.
+- The database uses MongoDB with Docker and is set up on the same Google Compute Engine instance.

 ## Getting Started